A mesothelioma diagnosis feels devastating to the families who face it. Everyone feels lost and overwhelmed at first.

 One of the most important first steps after a mesothelioma diagnosis is getting a second opinion from a mesothelioma specialist.
 These doctors have the skills and experience necessary to treat this rare cancer on an individual basis.
 They can get you access to the latest treatments and clinical trials.

 Once your diagnosis is confirmed, you can learn all about mesothelioma and how the cancer is treated.
-We can help you find the support and resources you need.
+We can find the support, resources and other help for mesothelioma you may need.

 Mesothelioma primarily occurs in people who worked with asbestos for a long time.
 Some people were exposed through a family member who worked with asbestos.
 This is known as secondary exposure.